GHMelany/AMD_project/README.md

-his repository contains the code and report for the project **"Finding Similar Items"**, which focuses on detecting pairs of similar book reviews based on their textual content.
+This repository contains the code and report for the project **"Finding Similar Items"**, which focuses on detecting pairs of similar book reviews based on their textual content.